mvdmaas/flap/README.md

 3. *Solution is found on branch 'exercise-2-solution'*

 ### Exercise 3
-> At this moment, Flappy is not sensitive to gravitation.
-Put some gravitation on the Flappy object, so that it will drop down slowly to the bottom.
+> At this moment, there is no gravitation on the planet of Flappy.
+Put some gravitation force on the Flappy object, so that it will drop down slowly to the bottom.
 > Next it is also necessary to interact with Flappy so that it will fly up when you hit the spacebar.

 1. Checkout branch 'exercise-3'